RIPPLE’S SEVEN PILLARS

 The single best way to help cultures value women is to show how valuable they are!
 And the single best way to promote value is to ensure that girls have equal access to education.
-An educated girl will marry and average of 4 years later, marry later and have fewer children.
+An educated girl will marry and average of 4 years later and have fewer children than her uneducated counterpart.

 Ripple’s aid partners find innovative ways to remove obstacles that keep girls from reaching educational parity with boys in their communities.
 Programs that offer economic opportunity to mothers and other family members are often part of the solution.

 Watch our films on education:

 Without economic independence, women are often trapped in unhealthy and abusive systems.
-Those who can earn an income have far more options to protect themselves and their children.
+Those who can earn an income have far more options to fortify themselves and their children.
 Individuals who find a way to earn their own money not only lift their families, but also their communities and other women entrepreneurs.